 Treating an ear infection requires a visit to your dog’s vet as medicine may be needed to properly treat it.

-Avoid vigorously massaging your dog’s ears as doing so may actually interrupt the process of their ears standing up.
+- Avoid vigorously massaging your dog’s ears as doing so may actually interrupt the process of their ears standing up.
 Their ear cartilage is softer and more susceptible to breakage than bones so keep those ear rubs light and gentle.

-While some people opt to tape up their Husky’s ears in order to make their ears stand up faster, there is no way to know for sure if taping will work.
+- While some people opt to tape up their husky’s ears in order to make their ears stand up faster, there is no way to know for sure if taping will work.
 Taping their ears can lead to your puppy being physically uncomfortable and also weaken their cartilage over time instead.

-Once you have decided on whether or not you should potty train your Husky outside or opt for an indoor dog potty, you may start to wonder about the smaller things such as when your Husky will be sporting their signature pointy ears.
+Once you have decided on whether or not you should potty train your husky outside or opt for an indoor dog potty, you may start to wonder about the smaller things such as when your husky will be sporting their signature pointy ears.

-With proper diet, consistent physical observation, and cleaning of your Husky’s ears, you can be sure that your puppy will have perfectly perky ears in no time.
+With proper diet, consistent physical observation, and cleaning of your husky’s ears, you can be sure that your puppy will have perfectly perky ears in no time.